sudobooo/sudobooo/README.md

 <br>
 <br>

-I'm currently employed by JetRockets as a Ruby on Rails Developer.<br>
+I'm currently employed by JetRockets as a ML Engineer.<br>

 I developed applications within product teams and also made an MVP for a startup.
 I have experience with open source and my pet projects.
 Before joining development, I worked in journalism, where he became a team leader.